guess-js/guess-js.github.io/content/next.md

 - There's `0.3` probability the user to visit `/` from the current page
 - There's `0.7` probability the user to visit `/about` from the current page

-Based on this knowledge, we prefetch the bundles associated with the corresponding routes using `router.prefetch`.
+Based on this knowledge, we prefetch the bundles associated with the corresponding pages using `router.prefetch`.

-Keep in mind that this piece of logic will be invoked every time when the user performs a navigation.
+Keep in mind that this piece of logic will be invoked every time when the user performs a navigation but thanks to `router.prefetch`, we're not going to download the same bundle twice!

 ### Conclusion

 In this guide we saw how we can integrate Guess.js with Next.js.

 First, we developed a simple Next.js application with four pages.
-After that, we altered the configuration of our application by using `next.config.js` file and we set the `webpack` hook.
+After that, we altered the webpack configuration of our application by using `next.config.js` and introduced the `GuessPlugin` as part of the build phase.

-Finally, inside of our layout component, we introduced prefetching logic, where we used the `guess()` function exported from `guess-webpack/api` to predict which pages are likely to be visited next from the current page.
-Using `router.prefetch` we prefetched the bundle corresponding with the pages predicted by Guess.js.
+Finally, inside of the layout component, we added a small snippet with the prefetching logic, where we use the `guess()` function from the `guess-webpack/api` package to predict which pages are likely to be visited next from the current page.
+Using `router.prefetch` we prefetched the bundle corresponding with the predicted pages by Guess.js.